Self-induced transparency and optical transients in atomic vapors: Non-linear transients

 While slow compared to an optical period, this 2-ns turn-on is rapid compared to the longitudinal and intrinsic transverse relaxation times of the medium, $T_1 = 1/\Gamma_{12} = 26$~ns and $T_2 = 2 T_1$, respectively.
 We focus on the case of fields strong enough for driving Rabi oscillations whose period is short compared to $T_1$ and $T_2$.

-How the transmitted field typically varies for such 2-state systems has been studied both theoretically \cite{Crisp1972,Horovitz1982,Pessina1991,Macke2010} and experimentally \cite{Segard1990,deLamare1993}, and is illustrated by Fig.~\ref{fig:1}.
+The time of arrival of the transmitted field as a function of depth in the medium for such 2-state systems has been studied both theoretically \cite{Crisp1972,deLamare1993,Horovitz1982,Pessina1991,Macke2010} and experimentally \cite{Segard1990,deLamare1993}.
+These earlier publications, particularly Ref.~\cite{Horovitz1982}, also noted and commented on the oscillatory character of the envelope of the transmitted field, although not always in much detail.
+Its variation for the system described above is illustrated by Fig.~\ref{fig:1}.
+(In this figure as in the rest of the paper, the time represented on the horizontal axis is the absolute time, $t$, rather than the retarded time, $t' = t - z/c$.)
 Part~(a) of the figure shows the electric field amplitude of the applied field at the front of the medium.
 Parts (b) and (c) show the transmitted field after propagation over a distance of 3~mm or 30~mm respectively, as obtained when all broadening mechanisms are neglected.
 A value of 5~W~cm$^{-2}$ is assumed for $I^{\rm in}$, which is far larger than the saturation intensity for this transition, 2.5~mW~cm$^{-2}$ \cite{Steck}.
 At first ${\cal E}(z,t)$ oscillates non-harmonically about zero, forming a train of low intensity $0\pi$ pulses \cite{Crisp1970,Rothenberg1984,Grieneisen1972,Hamadani1974,Matusovsky1996b}.
 In this initial stage, the transmitted intensity is roughly proportional to $I^{\rm in}$.
-These initial transients are then followed by the arrival of the main field.
-The electric field amplitude and intensity of the latter also oscillate.
+These initial transients are then followed by the arrival of the main field, whose electric field amplitude also oscillates.
 This oscillation continues indefinitely here because decoherence is neglected.
 As shown by parts (d) and (e) of Fig.~\ref{fig:1}, by Fig.~\ref{fig:2} and by Fig.~\ref{fig:3}, including Doppler broadening in the calculation suppresses the initial $0\pi$ pulses but not the oscillations of the main field.